Subscribe to Updates

 The Hunger Games shows us how much we can forget about people that are removed from us; how morality, humanity and the human conscience tread a tricky road in today’s world where we are channel surfing between wars and reality TV.

-It shows us how close we are to a world where the poor are systematically kept in disadvantage for the benefit of the gluttonous few; it shows us a world of overabundance and deprivation, much like ours.
+It reveals how close we are to a world where the gluttonous few systematically keep the poor at a disadvantage for their benefit; it depicts a world of overabundance and deprivation, much like ours.

 the capitol